codingfriend1/purejwt/README.md

 It also:

 - Allows generation of a secret for HMAC algorithms.
-- Generates public and private keys for RSA and ECDSA algorithms.
+- Generates public and private keys for RSA, RSA-PSS, and ECDSA algorithms.
 - Capable of encoding and decoding JWTs.
 - Facilitates signing of JWTs.
 - Verifies JWTs.